Sauravskv07/Block-chain-based-Voting-System/README.md

 For People with no Computation Power( i.e. mobile devices/ computer) A user node can have multiple votes and can have multiple registrations for different people.
 So a person can find the nearest user node , register to it and vote using that node.

--Features that the system provides:
+- Features that the system provides:
 1. Easy Registration of voters with proper verification.
 2. Voters can cast their vote from any Location using web (REST) interface.
 3. Votes stats in real time.